qkzk/fm/development.md

 - [x] diff must be installed to preview a diff of 2 files
 - [x] inform user if file already exits when creating / renaming
 - [x] factorise new file & new dir
+- [x] metadata in tree mode.
+Toggle like display full with alt-e

 ## TODO